martysama0134/M2-EventFunctionHandler/README.md

 That`s all.

-Now just download attachment and add included files to your source.
+Now just download [master.zip](../../archive/refs/heads/main.zip) and add the included files to your source.